-- "FOR" the issuance of shares of the Company's common stock in connection with a specific milestone payment that may become payable to the former Scioderm stockholders, in accordance with NASDAQ Rules; - "FOR" ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2016; and - "FOR" the approval of the compensation of our named executive officers
+"FOR" ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018; and

+"FOR" the approval of the compensation of our named executive officers.

 If any other matter is properly presented, the proxy card provides that your shares will be voted by the proxy holder listed on the proxy card in accordance with his best judgment.
-At the time this Proxy Statement was printed, we knew of no matters that needed to be acted on at the Annual Meeting, other than those discussed in this Proxy Statement.
+At the time this Proxy Statement was printed, we knew of no matters that needed to be acted on at the Annual Meeting other than those discussed in this Proxy Statement.